 The trouble is that a variety of factors can disrupt this pairing, from shaky Wi-Fi to a factory reset.
 And if your remote control won't interact with your Roku, then your streaming gadget is basically inoperable.
 Luckily, every Roku device has an easy way to reestablish the connection.
 Here's how you do it:

 Remove the back cover from your Roku remote.
 Underneath the batteries, you should see a small circular button: this is the pairing button.
 Bring the remote as close as you can to your Roku device, then hold down that button for 3 seconds.
 A pairing dialogue should pop up on screen within a few more seconds.

 That's really all there is to it.
-If the pairing screen doesn't pop up, you can try:
+If the pairing screen doesn't pop up, try the following steps.

-- Or, try pairing the pair the remote on a different wireless network.
-(Wi-Fi strength is a big reason why remote pairing sometimes fails, but your connection will persist, even after you bring the Roku back to the original network.)
+4. Or, try pairing the pair the remote on a different wireless network.
+Wi-Fi strength is a big reason why remote pairing sometimes fails, but your connection will persist, even after you bring the Roku back to the original network.

-If absolutely none of this works, you do have another option.
-Time to whip out your smartphone.
+If absolutely none of the above works, you do have another option.
+It's time to whip out your smartphone and try the Roku mobile app.

 While you could just use your smartphone as a Roku remote forever, this probably isn't the best idea.
 It's a drain on the phone's battery, and you probably need your smartphone for other things.
 So if you think your Roku remote is gone for good, you'll have to get a new one.